aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 ### Conclusion

 Great work!
-You learned how to use `Ref` and `Fn::GetAtt` intrinsic functions to define resource dependencies, as well as the `DependsOn` attribute to explicitly define resource dependencies.
+You learned how to use `Ref` and `Fn::GetAtt` intrinsic functions to define resource dependencies, as well as the `DependsOn` attribute to explicitly define resource dependenciesProperties: